php-fig/fig-standards/proposed/extended-coding-style-guide.md

 All PHP files MUST use the Unix LF (linefeed) line ending.

-All PHP files MUST end with a single blank line.
+All PHP files MUST end with a single containing only a single newline (LF) character.

 The closing `?>` tag MUST be omitted from files containing only PHP.